For more information about formats, visit our ordering page.

 Interpreting Political Cartoons

-Students explore a broad spectrum of political viewpoints on foreign policy by interpreting political cartoons from around the world.
+Students explore a broad spectrum of opinions on U.S. foreign policy by interpreting political cartoons from around the world.